C.L.G. Den Haag

 C.L.G.
 Den Haag is the most successful GAA club in the Netherlands.
-They are also continental Europe's most successful Gaelic football club, having won the European Gaelic Football Championship four times and having finished runner-up in 2011.
+They are also continental Europe's most successful Gaelic football club, having won the European Gaelic Football Championship four times (including 2010) and having finished runner-up in 2011.

 Each year the club hosts an 11 a-side European Invitational Gaelic Football Tournament.

 They also do hurling.
 Declan Bonner from Donegal was awarded the 2009 Den Haag Hurler of the Year.